 When Rizzio came to the shop the next day, he says that his boss fired him on the spot.
 Like almost everywhere in the U.S. today, it was then legal in Portland for an employer to fire someone for calling in sick.
-"With over $35,000 in student loans, it was a do-or-die situation," Rizzio told AOL Jobs.
-He thought that he might have to withdraw from school, where he was studying to be a mechanical engineer.

 Luckily, Rizzio managed to find a new job the next day, as a prep cook.
 But when the advocacy group Working America knocked on his door soon after, and asked if he wanted to get involved in their sick-day campaign, Rizzio gave an enthusiastic yes.
 And on Wednesday, after Rizzio and others testified before the Portland City Council, it voted unanimously to approve a law requiring private employers to offer paid sick leave It became the fourth city in the U.S. to adopt such a bill; on Thursday, Philadelphia's City Council passed a similar bill, but it failed to get enough votes to overcome the mayor's likely veto.